dvlprAlamin/kitchen-office-server/README.md

 - Heroku

-You can see server side code in [Kitchen Office Client](https://github.com/dvlprAlamin/kitchen-office)
+You can see client side code in [Kitchen Office Client](https://github.com/dvlprAlamin/kitchen-office)